-We consent to the incorporation by reference in the Registration Statement on Form N-2 (SEC File No. 333-262446) of CĪON Investment Corporation of our report dated March 9, 2022, relating to the consolidated financial statements of CĪON Investment Corporation, appearing in this Annual Report on Form 10-K for the year ended December 31, 2021.
+We consent to the incorporation by reference in the Registration Statement on Form N-2 (No. 333-262446) of CĪON Investment Corporation of our reports dated March 15, 2023, relating to the consolidated financial statements and the effectiveness of internal control over financial reporting of CĪON Investment Corporation as of December 31, 2022, appearing in the Annual Report on Form 10-K of CĪON Investment Corporation for the year ended December 31, 2022.